felsenst/felsenst.github.io/eugenics.md

 ## The content of the paper ##

-The paper gives derivations of the additive genetic variance of a character in a population that is not random-mating, but which for that character has assortative mating: individuals who mate are more likely to be similar in that character.
+The paper gives derivations of the additive genetic variance of a character for which there is not random mating, but for which there is assortative mating: individuals who mate are more likely to be similar in that character.
 Examples would be people who tend to marry someone who is of a similar height.

 ## Where does the paper fit into the literature? ##

-R. A. Fisher gave a derivation in his major 1918 paper on the theory of quantitative genetics derived results on how much assortative mating would increase additive genetic variance in the character for which there was assortative mating.
+R. A. Fisher gave a derivation in his major 1918 paper on the theory of quantitative genetics of how big an increase of additive genetic variance there would be in a
+character for which there was assortative mating.
 But his derivation was very hard to follow.
 Sewall Wright, in one of his pioneering papers on inbreeding in 1921, had a similar result, derived using his own method of "path coefficients".
 But even that was hard to follow.